 These drugs are common and widely available.
 Some are prescription-only; others are available over the counter.
 They are used for relief of pain, to reduce inflammation or to lower a fever.
 People take them for joint or muscle pain, sprains and strains.
 Or to relieve migraine and headaches, period pain or toothache.

 Some examples of NSAIDs and their trade names

 - naproxen, naprosyn

 - sulindac, clinoril

 - piroxicam, pirox, feldene

 Unfortunately, the side effects of these drugs are common.
-As well as the new findings on increased heart attack risk.
-Studies show that nearly all cause damage to the stomach and gut.
-Promoting a leaky gut, bleeding, inflammation and ulceration.
+So, not only do we have the new findings.
+But, studies show that nearly all NSAIDs cause damage to the stomach and gut.
+They are promoting a leaky gut, bleeding, inflammation and ulceration.
 With thousands of people hospitalised every year with these complications.

-Other studies suggest that NSAIDs may actually promote cartilage and joint destruction.
-Causing the symptoms they are supposed to treat.
+Other studies suggest that NSAIDs may promote cartilage and joint destruction.
+Thus, they are causing the symptoms they are supposed to treat.